 What makes this chicken stew amazingly fabulous is the fact that you are searing chicken wings to provide rich chicken flavor and plenty of thickening gelatin, and then you gently simmer bite-size pieces of boneless chicken thighs for tender bites throughout the stew.
 To boost the meatiness, you will use a combination of bacon, soy sauce, and anchovy paste.
 Anchovy paste!!!
 Brilliant.
 Finally, you take full advantage of the concentrating effect of reduction by cooking down wine, broth, and aromatics at the start and simmering the stew uncovered during its stay in the oven.

-The good people over at America’s Test Kitchen gave me permission to share this recipe with you all.
+The good people over at America’s Test Kitchen gave me permission to share this chicken stew recipe with you all.
 So, seriously, you guys .. today is your lucky day.
-Make the Best Chicken Stew and be happy.
+Make the chicken stew and be happy.

 And buy this cookbook and know, without a doubt, that you will have more than 950 delicious, solid recipes that you will be making again and again in your kitchen.
 And if you don’t have your Thanksgiving menu set yet, buy this cookbook for inspiration, recipes and a Thanksgiving holiday menu you and your family will never forget.